Error808/SpellerX/README.md

 # SpellerX
-A program that spells checks a file using a Dictionary
+A program that spell checks a file using a Dictionary